EdmundOwen/QuMESHS/download/index.md

 QuMESHS is available to everyone to download.
-The citation required in any publication using results obtained using QuMESHS is
+The citation required in any publication using results obtained using QuMESHS will be available shortly.

-Some citation

 Additionally, if you are using the deal.II finite-element libraries, please cite the relevant